gauntface/web-push-book/content/subscribing-a-user.md

 title: Subscribing a User
 weight: 3
 ---
-# Subscribing a User

-The first step is to get permission from the user to send them push messages and then we can get our hands on a `PushSubscription`.
+The first step is to get permission from the user to send them push messages, and then we can get our hands on a `PushSubscription`.

 The JavaScript API to do this is reasonably straight forward, so let's step through the logic flow.

 ## Feature Detection

-First we need check if the current browser actually supports push messaging.
+First, we need to check if the current browser actually supports push messaging.
 We can check if push is supported with two simple checks.

 1. Check for `serviceWorker` on `navigator`.
 1. Check for `PushManager` on `window`.